 Each of you should give what you have decided in your heart to give, not reluctantly or under compulsion, for God loves a cheerful giver.
 2 Corinthians 9:7

 Last week, we attended family camp at Fort Wilderness.
 Our speaker for the week was Pastor Brian Kluth, speaker and writer on generosity, God’s provision, and legacy living.
-He spoke on many topics during the week that resonated with and challenged me, but there is one takeaway that I am especially excited to share with you.
+He spoke on many topics during the week that resonated with and challenged me, but there is one takeaway that I am especially excited to share with you, called the Blessings Budget.

-Kluth shared the concept of what I will call Building a Blessings Budget.
 As Christians, we are called to be cheerful givers.
 One way can develop this attitude in giving is by recognizing the blessings we have received.
-Kluth recommends that, at the end of each week, we sit down with our spouses (if married) and recall all of the blessings we received over the course of that week.
+Kluth recommends that, at the end of each week, we sit down with our spouse (if married) and recall all of the blessings we received over the course of that week.
 For example:

 Monday: Joe covered the bill when we met for breakfast (even though I was prepared to pay).